efflore/capsula/README.md

 bun add @efflore/capsula
 ```

-We recommend [FlowSure](https://github.com/efflore/flow-sure) to create a robust and expressive data flow for the functional core of you application, supporting error handling and async processing with Result monads.
+For the functional core of your application we recommend [FlowSure](https://github.com/efflore/flow-sure) to create a robust and expressive data flow, supporting error handling and async processing with Result monads.

 ## Basic Usage